 We begin our journey in the morning, leaving Melbourne behind as we head towards the iconic Great Ocean Road.
 This stunning coastal drive promises spectacular views of dramatic cliffs, golden beaches, and the endless blue of the Southern Ocean.
 Along the way, take in the beauty of winding roads, lush rainforests, and charming coastal towns—an unforgettable start to an incredible day of exploration.

-The scenic coastal town of Anglesea, known for its stunning beaches, rugged cliffs, and laid-back atmosphere.
-Nestled along the Surf Coast, Anglesea is a favorite for nature lovers and photographers alike.
-We’ll take time to visit the Anglesea River Estuary, admire panoramic ocean views, and keep an eye out for local wildlife—kangaroos are often spotted near the golf course!
-This stop offers a perfect balance of natural beauty and tranquility before we continue along the breathtaking Great Ocean Road.
+The scenic coastal town of Anglesea, known for its stunning beaches, rugged cliffs, and relaxed coastal charm.
+Nestled along the Surf Coast, Anglesea is a favourite for nature lovers and photographers alike.
+We’ll take time to explore the Anglesea River Estuary, admire panoramic ocean views, and keep an eye out for local wildlife—kangaroos are often seen near the golf course!
+Will be visiting Golf Course in winter season.
+This stop offers the perfect balance of natural beauty and tranquillity before we continue along the breathtaking Great Ocean Road.

 Next, we stop at the iconic Great Ocean Road Memorial Archway, one of the most photographed landmarks along the route.
 This historic arch stands as a tribute to the thousands of World War I soldiers who built the road by hand upon returning from service.
 Take a moment to capture some memorable photos and learn about the incredible history behind this engineering feat, which remains a symbol of resilience and remembrance.